-A machine performing the role of a mount server must meet the following requirements:
+A machine that performs the role of a mount server must meet the following requirements:

-- You can assign the role of a mount server to a Microsoft Windows server (physical or virtual).
+- You can assign the role of a mount server to a Microsoft Windows machine.

-- You can assign the role of a mount server to 64-bit machines only.
+- You can assign the role of a mount server to a 64-bit machine.

 - The mount server must have access to the backup repository with which it is associated and to the original VM (VM to which you restore files or application items).
 For restore from storage snapshots, the mount server must also have access to the ESX(i) host on which the temporary VM is registered.